kubeview-mcp

 "env": { "MCP_MODE": "code" }

-πŸ’‘ Pro Tip: Code Mode Prompt
+πŸ’‘ Pro Tip: code-mode MCP Prompt

 In Cursor IDE: Simply type /kubeview/code-mode in the prompt (or select it from the / prompt menu).
 This gives the AI the exact context it needs to write correct run_code scripts immediately.